-- ✓ Talk to your Advisor regularly about your courses (no less than 44 credits and must include PBHL 7560, and PBHL 7800). - ✓ Make sure Internship (PBHL 7560) requirements have been fulfilled.
-Talk to Jacquelyn Hughes if you have questions or concerns (jacquelyn.hughes@uga.edu). - ✓ Talk to your Adviser about your capstone.
-Find a Primary Reader.
-Register with Mumbi Anderson for PBHL 7800.
-Formalize submission dates for drafts and all final documents.
+- ✓ Talk to your Advisor regularly about your courses (no less than 44 credits and must include PBHL 7460 1-credits, 7560 2-credits, and PBHL 7660 6-credits). - ✓ Make sure Internship (PBHL 7660) requirements have been fulfilled.
+Talk to Margaret McCallisterif you have questions or concerns mccallister@uga.edu). - ✓ Talk to your Adviser about your APE and ILE products (e-Portfolio and e-Poster).
+Formalize submission dates for drafts and all final documents on the final semester of your MPH Program.